 If users can use a platform self-sufficiently, there’s less likely to be a need for administrative support, so education facilities can save on overheads without compromising network security.

-These are just some of the cost-effective ways to protect your School, University or College from any form of unauthorised access.
-With the increasing frequency and potential severity cyberattacks pose to the Education sector, it’s crucial that IT professionals can work to find a solution to challenges like a lack of funding.
+These are just some of the cost-effective ways to protect your School, University, or College from any form of unauthorized access.
+With the increasing frequency and potential severity of cyberattacks posed to the Education sector, it’s crucial that IT professionals can work to find a solution to challenges like a lack of funding.

 For more information, get in touch below.
 Or sign up for a demo of our AuthControl® Sentry product to see how easy it is to protect your education network.